Whatever you have learned or received or heard from me, or seen in me—put it into practice. And the God of peace will be with you.

-So let me ask you the hard question, Daily Text Community—what are you putting into practice?
-If you are anything like me, it’s easy to read something, think about it, ponder it, enjoy it, be challenged by it, agree with it for the most part, register an intention to do something about it, and then check email, send a few text messages, get busy doing other things and all of a sudden it’s already tomorrow and another Daily Text entry and the process repeats itself.
-I know it’s like that for me as the writer so I can only imagine how it must be as the reader.
+So let me ask you the hard question: What are you putting into practice?
+If you are anything like me, it’s easy to read something, think about it, ponder it, enjoy it, be challenged by it, agree with it for the most part, register an intention to do something about it, and then check e-mail, send a few text messages, get busy doing other things, and all of a sudden it’s already tomorrow and the process repeats itself.
+I know it’s like that for me as the writer, so I can only imagine how it must be as the reader.

-Now let me ask you an even harder question.
-What two or three things are you actively putting into practice from our journey through Philippians so far?
-This will be the thirty-seventh entry/email I have sent you on Philippians so far, not including the Saturday video and Tim Tennent’s stellar Sunday posts on the Psalms (bringing the total to 51).
-We have covered a lot of ground and I know I’ve thrown a lot at you.
+Now let me ask you an even harder question: What two or three things are you actively putting into practice from our journey through Philippians so far?
+We have covered a lot of ground, and I know I’ve thrown a lot at you.
 It’s impossible to put into practice all that has been discussed.
 That’s the problem with the so-much-ness of it all.
-Because we can’t do everything it’s hard to know what to do or to decide what matters most.
-We don’t intend to not do anything about what we are reading, but we are on a planet that is moving at 67,000 miles per hour and that’s before we even get out of bed.
-It’s just easy to learn, receive, hear and see stuff in God’s word, which takes effort in itself.
+Because we can’t do everything, it’s hard to know what to do or to decide what matters most.
+We don’t intend to not do anything about what we are reading, but we are on a planet that is moving at 67,000 miles per hour, and that’s before we even get out of bed.
+It’s just easy to learn, receive, hear, and see stuff in God’s Word, which takes effort in itself.
 It’s a lot harder to sustain practice.

 So because I love you, I’m going to remind you of the truth you already know.
 All of the learning and receiving and hearing and seeing in the world will amount to less than nothing if we do not put it into practice.
 Hear Brother James on this point:

 Do not merely listen to the word, and so deceive yourselves.
-Do what it says.23 Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror 24 and, after looking at himself, goes away and immediately forgets what he looks like.
-25 But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do.
-James 1:22-25
+Do what it says.
+Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror and, after looking at himself, goes away and immediately forgets what he looks like.
+But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do.
+(James 1:22-25)

 Let’s give Jimmy’s brother, our Lord Jesus Christ, the last word on the topic today.

 “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
-25 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
-26 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
-27 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”
-Matthew 7:24-27
+The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
+But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
+The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”
+(Matt.
+7:24-27)

-Abba Father, we thank you for your son, Jesus, who is the Word made flesh, the perfect embodiment of your ways and your will.
-He is the one who shows us how practice makes perfect for he is himself the perfect practice of your Word.
-I want to be like Jesus.
-Grant me the simplicity of a long, slow, simple obedience in the same direction.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who is the Word made flesh, the perfect embodiment of your ways and your will.
+He is the one who shows us how practice makes perfect, for he is himself the perfect practice of your Word.
+We want to be like Jesus.
+Grant us the simplicity of a long, slow, simple obedience in the same direction.
+We pray in Jesus’ name, amen.

-- Does overwhelm ever create the mentality that because you can’t do everything you can tend to do nothing?
+- Do you ever have the mentality that because you can’t do everything, you can do nothing?
 How can this be combatted?